 In this page: FDI in Figures | What to consider if you invest in Qatar | Procedures Relative to Foreign Investment | Investment Opportunities

-Foreign direct investment flows into Qatar have generally followed an upward trend in the past several years, thanks to the country's political stability, a stable currency pegged to the U.S. dollar, high-quality infrastructure and one of the lowest corporate tax rates in the world (10%).
+Foreign direct investment flows into Qatar have generally followed an upward trend in recent decades, thanks to the country's political stability, a stable currency pegged to the U.S. dollar, high-quality infrastructure and one of the lowest corporate tax rates in the world (10%).
 However, following the diplomatic crisis with countries such as Saudi Arabia, the UAE and Kuwait, the Qatari economy experienced a negative impact.
 This was compounded by the global economic crisis triggered by the Covid-19 pandemic.
-According to UNCTAD's World Investment Report 2023, FDI flows stood at only USD 76 million in 2022, after a negative inflow of USD 1.09 billion one year earlier.
-At the end of the same period, the stock of FDI was estimated at USD 27.6 billion, around 12.2% of the country’s GDP.
-However, Qatar is also a key international investor, thanks to its large foreign exchange reserves (the stock of outward FDI stood at USD 50 billion as of 2022).
-As per the figures from the Investment Promotion Agency Qatar (IPA Qatar), the country attracted USD 29.8 billion in inward FDI projects in 2022: a total of 135 new FDI projects were recorded, creating 13,972 new jobs in 2022.
-The largest contributors to FDI inflows are the U.S., Japan, South Korea and Singapore, while the main sectors attracting foreign investment are oil and gas, construction, public works and financial services.
+According to UNCTAD's World Investment Report 2024, FDI inflows were negative by USD 474 million in 2023.
+At the end of the same period, the stock of FDI was estimated at USD 27.13 billion, around 11.6% of the country’s GDP.
+However, Qatar is also a key international investor, thanks to its large foreign exchange reserves (the stock of outward FDI stood at USD 49.86 billion as of 2023).
+According to figures from the U.S. Department of State, 30% of the total inward FDI stock comes from the European Union, ahead of the U.S. (24%) and Asia (7%), while the main sectors attracting foreign investment are oil and gas, construction, public works and financial services.

-Qatar aims to become a leading country in terms of its business and foreign investment environment.
-In May 2018, the government approved a law that allows non-Qatari investors to own 100% capital in all sectors, while many Qatar Stock Exchange listed companies have increased their foreign ownership limit to 49%.
-Law 1/2019 imposes a restriction on foreign ownership, capping it at 49 percent in the banking, insurance, and commercial agency sectors, unless specifically permitted by the Cabinet.
+Qatar aims to become a leading country in terms of its business and foreign investment environment and has set a cumulative target of attracting USD 100 billion in FDI by 2030.
+In 2018, the government approved a law that allows non-Qatari investors to own 100% capital in all sectors, while many Qatar Stock Exchange-listed companies have increased their foreign ownership limit to 49%.
+Law 1/2019 imposes a restriction on foreign ownership, capping it at 49% in the banking, insurance, and commercial agency sectors, unless specifically permitted by the Cabinet.
 Certain sectors, such as telecommunications, are monopolized by local state-owned enterprises, preventing both domestic and foreign competition.
 One element that limits the expansion of FDI flows into Qatar concerns its policies governing the private sector, especially due to the long amount of time it took to establish a privatisation programme.
 Other elements that hinder FDI are the country's relatively small domestic market, a lack of a skilled workforce and high cost of living, and the current diplomatic and commercial relations with other Arab countries.
 The public-private partnership programme launched recently is expected to improve the situation.
-According to UNCTAD, Qatar has signed 67 bilateral investment treaties (BITs), 32 of which are currently in force.
+According to UNCTAD, Qatar has signed 68 bilateral investment treaties (BITs), 32 of which are currently in force.
 Moreover, as a member of the Gulf Cooperation Council (GCC), Qatar has entered into 12 treaties with investment provisions (TIPs).
-Qatar ranks 50th among the 132 economies on the Global Innovation Index 2023 and 28th out of 184 countries on the latest Index of Economic Freedom.
+Qatar plans to introduce three new laws—bankruptcy, public-private partnership, and commercial registration—as part of a legislative overhaul to attract foreign investors, according to the commerce and economy minister.
+The country ranks 49th among the 132 economies on the Global Innovation Index 2024 and 27th out of 184 countries on the latest Index of Economic Freedom.

 Foreign Direct Investment | 2020 | 2021 | 2022 |